ucsffrancislab/ucsffrancislab.github.io/docs/AlphaFold.md

 #	  flag --use_gpu_relax=None: Flag --use_gpu_relax must have a value other than None.
 #	Pass --helpshort or --helpfull to see help on flags.

-#	docker run -ti --entrypoint bash alphafold233

-#	docker run -ti --entrypoint run_alphafold_test.py alphafold233

-#docker run -v /home/ec2-user/:/mnt -itd python /app/alphafold/run_alphafold_test.py

 #	Test

-docker run -it --entrypoint bash alphafold233 /app/run_alphafold_test.sh
+docker run --rm --entrypoint bash alphafold233 /app/run_alphafold_test.sh

-# Delete ALL instances
-#	docker rm $( docker ps -qa )
+#OpenBLAS WARNING - could not determine the L2 cache size on this system, assuming 256k
+#OpenBLAS WARNING - could not determine the L2 cache size on this system, assuming 256k

+#	DON'T SAVE THIS TO THIS DIR OR NEXT TIME THE IMAGE WILL BE HUGER!
-docker save alphafold233 -o alphafold233_docker.tar
+docker save alphafold233 -o ~/alphafold233_docker.tar

 #	Create a VM if not existant already
 #	limactl start ./singularity-ce.yml

+cd ~
 limactl shell singularity-ce

 #	where is the HOME DIR so that files can be shared with outside the VM?